Wednesday, 11 March 2026

 Plus, we've had to adapt to living in a new suburb, which includes finding our way around locally, settling into a new routine in our new home and getting to know our new neighbours.

-We also had fun things to do, like dealing with lawyers and all the forms and legalities of buying a new home.
+We also had 'fun' things to do, like dealing with lawyers and all the forms to fill out, pages and pages of legal jargon to read through, and other legalities of buying a new home.

 As you can imagine, all this was not only time-consuming but also an extreme distraction to my life and my writing routine.
 But I did write and publish 2 novels, and sold many books too.
 So despite my low achievements, I still had an income, and I have a beautiful house to live in.